SignorelliDenis/EXO-Tenant-to-tenant-migration/README.md

 ²The script doesn’t really dump MailboxLocations to a CSV but it dumps the UserDisplayName from any users that might have an Auto-Expanding archive mailbox to a TXT.
 This is not a requirement for the migration itself, but as Microsoft doesn’t support the Auto-Expanding archive mailbox migration the script dumps it to make you aware of.

-    >[!Note]
-    > This sample script is provided AS IS and not supported under any Microsoft standard support program, service and without warranty of any kind.